willpower232/TOTPBTF3/README.md

 ## Images

 You can also replace the text on the folder names with SVG or PNG images (SVG preferred).
-For example, if you have a TOTP for a Github account belonging to Contoso, you could put upload `public/img/contoso.png` and `public/img/contoso/github.png` and they would appear automatically.
+For example, if you have a TOTP token for a Github account belonging to Contoso, you could upload `public/img/contoso.png` and `public/img/contoso/github.png` and they would appear automatically in the list.